filviu/blog/content/posts/2012/2012-06-13-libgdiplus-2-10-9-build-fails-on-slacware-current64-2012-06.md

 make: *** [all] Error 2
 ```

-The fix is simple, thanks to a mention in <a href="https://www.slacky.eu/asche64/pkgreports/" target="_blank" rel="noopener">slacky</a> pkg reports:
+The fix is simple, thanks to a mention in [slacky](https://www.slacky.eu/asche64/pkgreports/) pkg reports:

 After running `./configure` edit `tests/Makefile` and at line 130 replace `LIBS = -lpthread -lfontconfig` with `LIBS = -lpthread -lfontconfig -lglib-2.0 -lX11`